October 6, 2021, 12:13 pm

-1. Carnaval de Barranquilla
+1. Barranquilla Carnival

 The Feria de las Flores (the Flower Festival) is another incredible festival in Colombia that takes place in Medellín, Antioquía.
 This festival happens every year during the first two weeks of August and lasts around 10 days.

 Perhaps the most famous part of this festival is a parade called "El Defile de los Silleteros."
 This parade gives silleteros (people who cultivate flowers and create beautiful artwork out of flowers to carry on their backs) a chance to display their amazing work to the public.
 There is also a flower exhibition at the Botanical Gardens in Medellín where you will find both outrageously gorgeous and crazy strange flowers on display.

 In addition to events centred around flowers, there are many other types of events taking place as part of the festival, such as shows featuring typical dances and traditional foods, among other things.

 Click here to see more details about this festival.

 3. Blacks and Whites' Carnival

 Blacks and Whites' Carnival is the largest carnival celebration in southern Colombia and one of the oldest festivals, showcasing a cultural exhibit of different races in South America.
 The carnival happens in the city of Pasto from the 2nd to 7th January of each year.

 The festival originates during Spanish rule, when slaves were allowed to celebrate on January 5 and their masters joined them in their festivities by painting their faces black.
 On the following day, the slaves painted their faces white.
 Today, the Carnival of Blacks and Whites is a two-day wild extravaganza when people smear each other in black and white colours.